crackerFactory64/reading-notes/102-notes/class-01.md

 ### When making text bold or italicized for emphasis, it is best practice to use which symbol?

-While both the asterisk (\*) and the underscore (\_) can be used to add emphasis it is considered best practice to use the asterisk to aid with readibilty.
+While both the asterisk (\*) and the underscore (\_) can be used to add bold and italic emphasis to text it is considered best practice to use underscores for italics and double asterisks for bold.

 ### How do you create a link with Markdown?